tygakim/tygakim.github.io/_posts/2019-07-06-Writing-more-often.md

 hmm what should I write about, is this sentence gramatically right? and I just fold my laptop.
 'Maybe later.'

-I don't let that happen tonight.
-I will just post it anyway.
+I won't let that happen tonight.
+Publishing it now.